dxmari/jquery-radix-tree/README.md

 > Are you using Radix Tree?
 [Open a PR](https://github.com/dxmari/jquery-radix-tree/pulls) or [let us know!](mailto:maaricse8@gmail.com)
 > We'd love to feature your project here!

----
+--- -->

 **Enjoy your new interactive tree!**
 For questions or contributions, open an issue or PR on GitHub.

-> “Integrating the Radix Tree jQuery Plugin into our platform was seamless and impactful.
+> "Integrating the Radix Tree jQuery Plugin into our platform was seamless and impactful.
 Its flexibility and performance allowed us to build complex, interactive data views with minimal effort.
-The plugin’s robust feature set and excellent documentation made it easy for our team to customize and scale as our needs evolved.
-Highly recommended for any engineering team looking for a reliable tree component.”
+The plugin's robust feature set and excellent documentation made it easy for our team to customize and scale as our needs evolved.
+Highly recommended for any engineering team looking for a reliable tree component."
 >
 > — [CultureMonkey](https://www.culturemonkey.io/), Siva Samraj, Director Of Engineering

-> “Radix Tree has been a game-changer for our UI development.
-The plugin’s intuitive API and responsive design enabled us to deliver a polished, user-friendly experience to our clients.
+> "Radix Tree has been a game-changer for our UI development.
+The plugin's intuitive API and responsive design enabled us to deliver a polished, user-friendly experience to our clients.
 We especially appreciate the attention to detail in handling large datasets and multiple instances.
 Support from the maintainers has been prompt and helpful.
-It’s now our go-to solution for tree structures.”
+It's now our go-to solution for tree structures."
 >
 > — [effy](https://www.effy.co.in/), Gopi, Engineering Manager